huangnengCSU/compleasm/README.md

   -t, --threads             Number of threads to use -L, --library_path        Folder path to stored lineages.
   -m, --mode                The mode of evaluation.
 Default mode is fast.
                             lite:  Without using hmmsearch to filtering protein alignment.
-Fastest but may overestimate completeness.
-                            fast:  Using hmmsearch on the at most three best candidate predicted proteins to purify the miniprot alignment.
-Fast and accurate.
-                            busco: Using hmmsearch on all candidate predicted proteins to purify the miniprot alignment.
-Slow but most accurate.
+                            busco: Using hmmsearch on all candidate predicted proteins to purify the miniprot alignment to improve accuracy.
   --hmmsearch_execute_path  Path to hmmsearch executable --specified_contigs       Specify the contigs to be evaluated, e.g. chr1 chr2 chr3.
 If not specified, all contigs will be evaluated.
 ```